 - and others.

-You can read more about the software development process and important steps in our blog post – IVD medical device software development and regulations.
+You can read more about the software product development process for IVD medical devices and its important steps in our blog post – IVD medical device software development and regulations.

 4.1 Product development trade-offs